 If you are encountering issues attaching files from your Outlook email this article may help.

 Ask your NetSuite Admin to check the permissions for your role.
-Make sure the role the user is logging in with has EDIT ACCESS permissions to 'Documents and Files' in NetSuite (under the Lists sub tab in User Roles).
+Make sure the role the user is logging in with has permissions to 'Documents and Files' in NetSuite (under the Lists sub tab in User Roles).
+The minimum permission required is create, however if you are using legacy attach the minimum permissions required is Full.
 In addition, NetSuite 2018.2 implemented a stricter policy for uploading files with suffixes .js and .html to the file cabinet so you might encounter a Permission Violation.
 You need the 'Allow JS/HTML Uploads' permission to access this page (under the Setup sub tab in user roles).